- New Enquiries

 Thank you for looking at our property services.
 Whether you are a first-time buyer or an investor, we are here to take the stress out of buying and selling residential property.

 We will guide you through each step of your transaction and offer a service that that fits your exact requirements.
 Where necessary we can recommend other professionals such as Surveyors, IFA’s and property valuers.

 At a time where money really matters, we always provide a quality service at a fair price.
 We will keep you up-to-date with all of the relevant information so you can make informed decisions and have complete confidence that every detail has been properly taken care of.

 We have an experienced team, with over 40 years experience, who understand the stress involved in buying, selling or re-mortgaging your property.
 Our approach is simple; we provide a first-class service from our expert team who make the difference by removing confusion and uncertainty, dealing with all of the legal details of a property transaction on your behalf.

-Our team is made up of highly qualified Solicitors and Legal Clerks who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.
+Our team is made up of highly qualified Solicitors and Paralegals who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.
 We understand that communication is key, so will make sure we are always available to answer your questions in plain English and ensure you are kept up-to-date with everything you need to know.
 The team is supervised by a Partner of the firm with 40 years experience.